naninovel/docs/docs/en/guide/memory-management.md

 ### Appearances

 Some actor implementations have their appearance mapped 1:1 to a resource: sprite actor appearance is associated with a single texture asset, video actor appearance is a single video clip and so on.
-This allows Naninovel manage their resources based on specific appearances referenced in scenario scripts.
-For example, in case only `Happy` and `Sad` appearances of sprite character are used in a given script, only `Happy.png` and `Sad.png` textures will preload before the script is played, no matter how many other appearances character has.
+This allows Naninovel to manage resources based on specific appearances referenced in scenario scripts.
+For example, in case only `Happy` and `Sad` appearances of a sprite character are used in a given script, only `Happy.png` and `Sad.png` textures will be preloaded before the script is played, no matter how many other appearances the character has.

-However, layered, diced sprite, generic, Live2D and Spine actors all require monolith prefab in order to represent any of the associated appearances making it impossible to independently load resources.
+However, layered, diced sprite, generic, Live2D and Spine actors all require a monolith prefab in order to represent any of the associated appearances, making it impossible to independently load resources.
 In such cases, Naninovel will preload the whole prefab with all its dependencies and only unload it when the actor is not referenced in any of the commands, no matter which appearances are used.

 ### Removing Actors

 Naninovel will, by default, automatically remove unused actors and destroy associated game objects when unloading script resources.
-If you'd like to manually dispose the actors, disable `Remove Actors` option in resource provider configuration menu and use [@remove] commands:
+If you'd like to manually dispose the actors, disable the `Remove Actors` option in the resource provider configuration menu and use [@remove] commands:

 ```nani
 @back id:LayeredBackground